fuku77/fuku77/README.md

 # fuku77

-- working on: discord api wrapper written in common lisp.
+- working on: discord api wrapper written in common lisp
-- reach me: stx#6932
+- reach me: stxu#0001
-- fact: arch
 <!--
 **fuku77/fuku77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.